WillSams/example-deportivo-carolina/README.md

 cd frontend && npm i && npm audit fix   # install the frontend packages listed in package.json npm i && npm audit fix                  # install the root packages listed in package.json

+cp .envrc.example .envrc                # IMPORTANT!
+Edit file and set your environment variables in .envrc direnv allow                            # refreshes variables in your PATH

 serverless login                        # will open a browser, we'll need to be logged in for backend/frontend steps

 # BACKEND - Execute  the following commands in the backend folder:

-cp docs/.envrc.example .envrc                   # IMPORTANT!
-Edit file and set your environment variables in .envrc direnv allow                                    # refreshes variables in your PATH

-docker-compose up -d                            # Spin up the DynamoDb Docker container npm run seed                                    # create and seed the Soccer-development table

 cp docs/serverless.yml.example serverless.yml   # IMPORTANT!
-Edit file and set your Serverless 'org' in severless.yml
+Edit file and set your Serverless 'org' in severless.yml serverless --org=<YOUR SERVERLESS ORG>          # IMPORTANT!

-serverless plugin install -n serverless-offline # Install the plugin to simulate AWS Lambda and API Gateway locally
-serverless --org=<YOUR SERVERLESS ORG>          # IMPORTANT!
 Create the app/service on Serverless.com.
+#Do you want to deploy now?
+No                  # IMPORTANT!
+We can do this later.

 # FRONTEND - Execute  the following commands in the frontend folder:
-cp docs/.envrc.example .envrc                   # IMPORTANT!
-Edit file and set your environment variables in .envrc direnv allow                                    # refreshes variables in your PATH

-docker-compose up -d                            # Spin up the DynamoDb Docker container npm run seed                                    # create and seed the Soccer-development table

 cp docs/serverless.yml.example serverless.yml   # IMPORTANT!
 Edit file and set your Serverless 'org' in severless.yml serverless --org=<YOUR SERVERLESS ORG>          # IMPORTANT!
 Create the app/service on Serverless.com.
+#Do you want to deploy now?
+No                  # IMPORTANT!
+We can do this later.
 ```

 ### Getting Both Backend/Frontend Started